Firebox heating surface included 124 sq ft (11.5 sq m) in seven circulators and several arch tubes.

 Conventionally laid-out articulated locomotive for service on the El Paso-Tucumcari section, which didn't require the cab-forward arrangement.
 Unusually for an Espee locomotive, these were soft-coal burners until they were converted to oil-burning in 1950.

 They were essentially "turned-around" cab forwards in which all of the wheelbases remained the same except for the four-wheel truck under the firebox used larger wheels (45" vs 33") that were more closely spaced.
+At least some of the class were equipped with Hancock size TA2 turbo-feed water heater.
+The 1951 diagram states that the class were equipped with Worthington 4-B feed water heaters.

 These were fitted with an air-smoothed casing similar to those on the GS-4 4-8-4 passenger locomotives (without the colors).
 The "raciness" of the profile was not belied by performance--AC-9s were designed to reach 75 mph (119 km/h).